MonstrousSoftware/Tut3D/2023-11-19-Tutorial-3D-step19.md

 Of course, creating a nav mesh by hand is not ideal.
 And it needs to be redone whenever you change the map.
 There are techniques to generate a navmesh automatically, but we’ll leave these for another day.

-Let us write some code to create a list of nodes from the mesh of a ModelInstance object.
-We already saw earlier some code to go through each triangle of a ModelInstance.
-This code will be similar.

 Let us first define a class for a node in the navigation mesh, a simple triangle with an id value for aid in debugging.